lucasnathaniel/K4L1_me/_posts/2019-07-11-simple-and-delicious-crypto-challenge.md

 ## A delicious soup(crypto) - Asis Quals 2019

 >Hi everyone!
 C:
->This is a crypto challenge that i liked a lot and I was wanted to do my first post on my blog with this writeup, so finally now i have that :D
+>This is a crypto challenge that I liked a lot and I was wanted to do my first post on my blog with this writeup, so finally now I have that :D

 ## So basically we have...